Please view these information tabs to help with determining the proper Mechanical Clock Pendulums for your clock.

 Kieninger clock movement identification

-The first step to replace the movement or any components is to first do the identification process on the Kieninger clock movement.
-To get the new clock movement price and what it includes, we start with the numbers.
-The numbers are also required to get components of the clock also.
-Components include pendulums, dials, hands, keys, cranks, chime blocks, mounting screws, weights, pulleys or chains.
+The identification process is the first step to replace a Kieninger clock movement or any other components.
+To begin with, start with the movement number in order to purchase a new clock movement and to see the price and what it includes.
+Also, these numbers are essential to get compatible components for the clock.
+Examples of some components include pendulums, dials, hands, keys, cranks, chime blocks, mounting screws, weights, pulleys or chains.

 Decoding Kieninger clock movements

-For example lets say the movement numbers are 81 K 116cm.
+For example, let's say the movement numbers are 81 K 116cm.

 Dating the Kieninger movement

-Above is stated 81 was the date, however this has changed in the later years.
-After a certain date that first number is no longer the date produced.
-So it may or may not be the date, but you can just ignore that first number when replacing the unit.
-There is no longer a solid way to date the Kieninger clock movement unless it is stamped on the plate.
+In the above description, 81 is the date, however this is not always true in later years.
+After a certain date that first number is no longer the date that it was made.
+Rather that first number became an engineering code that has nothing to do with the date.
+So it may or may not be the date code, ignore this as it is not pertinent to replacing the unit.
+There is no longer a solid way to date the Kieninger clock movement unless there is a stamp on the back plate.

 We can help